scalableinternetservices/ucsb_website/_slide_src/14_clients_javascript_client-side_mvc.md

     Access-Control-Allow-Origin: http://request.origin

-While the broswer always issues the requests, it omits the cookies for the domain, and any HTTP authentication.
+While the browser always issues the requests, it omits the cookies for the domain, and any HTTP authentication.

 ---